 Justifying and minimising animal numbers

 Assembling the right team

 Download the brochure for more information.

 When you are drafting your animal ethics application you need to consider each of the points listed above.
-In addition to demonstrating good experimental design and sound reasoning for conducting your work, you will also need to demonstrate that you can meet the normal husbandry requirements for the animal including providing food, shelter, warmth, safety and space to behave normally (the RNZSPCA’s Five Freedoms).
+In addition to demonstrating good experimental design and sound reasoning for conducting your work, you will also need to demonstrate that you can meet the normal husbandry requirements for the animals including providing for their nutrition, environment, health, behaviour and mental state to behave normally (the RNZSPCA Five Domains).
 Lastly, you need to show that you have considered the Three Rs animal welfare principles in your experimental design.